man-group/ArcticDB/docs/mkdocs/docs/index.md

 ### Usage

-ArcticDB is a storage engine designed for object storage.
-As a result, you must have an available object storage to store data using ArcticDB.
+ArcticDB is a storage engine designed for object storage, but also supports local-disk storage using LMDB.

 !!!
 Storage Compatibility